 The Best Safety Glasses

-1. BEST FOR MOST PURPOSES: 3M Virtua CCS Safety Glasses
+1. BEST FOR MOST PURPOSES: 3M Virtua CCS Protective Eyewear

-For common projects around the house—replacing a door, for example, or sanding prior to painting—the 3M Virtua CCS Safety Glasses have an ANSI approved impact rating and are lightweight enough to offer a high level of comfort.
+For common projects around the house—replacing a door, for example, or sanding prior to painting—3M Virtua CCS safety glasses offer an ANSI approved impact rating and are lightweight enough to ensure a high level of comfort.
 The glasses also boast such features as a foam gasket around the frame to help block dust, anti-fog lenses with UVA and UVB protection, and a wrap-around design for peripheral protection.

 2. BEST PERIPHERAL PROTECTION: Dewalt Anti-Fog Dual Mold Safety Glasses